syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Filtering.md

 SfDataGrid provides support to filter the records in view by setting `SfDataGrid.View.Filter` property where `Filter` is a `predicate`.

-In order to filter the records in SfDataGrid, you have to assign the filtered strings to the `ViewModel.FilterText` property which will be later assign to `SfDataGrid.View.Filter` in OnFilterChanged() method.
+In order to filter the records in SfDataGrid, you have to assign the filtered strings to the `ViewModel.FilterText` property which will be later applied in `Filter predicate` that is assigned to `SfDataGrid.View.Filter` in OnFilterChanged() method.

 The following code example illustrates the delegate, properties, and methods used in the `ViewModel` class in order to perform the filtering operation.